Skip to main content

 • A speedier recovery after pregnancy.

-Unless there is a medical reason, most women can and should maintain their physical activity level during pregnancy and resume postpartum.
-Regular physical activity during pregnancy helps to maintain physical fitness, manage blood pressure, and reduces the risk of:
+Unless there is a medical reason, most women can and should maintain their physical activity level during pregnancy.
+Most new moms also can resume their regular physical activity after giving birth (postpartum) when cleared by their OB/GYN.

 • Excessive weight gain.